apkriege/auth/readme.md

 Make sure you have NodeJs installed globally. https://nodejs.org/en/

-With NodeJs installed run 'composer install' and 'npm install' and 'gulp'.
+With NodeJs installed run 'composer install' and 'npm install' and 'gulp' (takes a second to move files).

 Edit your .env file to point at your DB. (copy the .evn.example and populate it with the correct data)